 Nine states have state-funded subsidies available in addition to federal subsidies, with specifics that vary from one state to another:

 - Colorado: Additional cost-sharing reductions are available to adults with income between 150% and 200% of the federal poverty level (FPL), as long as they select a Silver plan through the exchange.
+And as of 2024, this benefit will be extended to 250% of FPL.
+At that point, anyone with CSR benefits in Colorado will receive the highest CSR level (94% actuarial value).
 Colorado also established a new platform that undocumented immigrants can use to enroll in coverage, with state-funded premium subsidies for up to 10,000 people with income up to 300% FPL.
 (For 2023 coverage, maximum enrollment in that program was reached by early December 2022, so additional enrollments for 2023 are at full price.)

 - Connecticut: Additional premium subsidies and cost-sharing reductions are available to adults with income up to 175% of FPL, as long as they select a Silver plan through the exchange.
 The state subsidies then pay all of the remaining premiums and cost-sharing that are left after the federal subsidies are applied.